aannenko/simple-python-api/src/README.md

-# Stage 4: App configuration
+# Stage 5: Tests
-This is the fourth stage of development, which adds the usage of [`ConfigParser`](https://docs.python.org/3/library/configparser.html) and makes the application read its configuration from `config.ini` during startup.
-This stage also shows how well app configuration integrates with dependency injection.
-The goal is to keep the codebase simple and showcase basic app configuration concepts.
+This is the fifth stage of development, which adds unit tests for services, models, dtos, and also integration tests for the whole API using [pytest](https://docs.pytest.org/en/stable).
+The goal is to keep the codebase simple and showcase basic unit testing concepts.

 ## Project Structure
 - `app.py`: Main entry point for the Flask application.
 Ensures that dependency injection is configured and the database is created and seeded on startup.